MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-120.md

 -->

-As an accounts receivable clerk, use the report to:
+Accounts receivable professionals use the report to:

-* Reconcile customer sub-ledgers against the receivables account(s) in the general ledger to ensure that all outstanding balances are accounted for accurately and completely
+* Reconcile customer subledgers against the receivables accounts in the general ledger and ensure that all outstanding balances are accurate and complete.
-* Identify any discrepancies or errors in customer transactions and investigate further as necessary
+* Identify discrepancies or errors in customer transactions and investigate them.
-* Prepare financial statements, such as income statements or balance sheets, based on the data obtained from the report
+* Get data to prepare financial statements such as income statements or balance sheets.

-As a collections specialist, use the report to:
+Collections specialists use the report to:

-* Identify overdue customer accounts and prioritize follow-up activities based on the length of time past due
+* Identify overdue customer accounts and prioritize follow-up activities based on how overdue the payments are.
-* Analyze customer payment history to identify patterns or trends in late payments and proactively address potential issues
+* Analyze customer payment history to identify patterns or trends in late payments and proactively address issues.
-* Help prepare collection reports or dashboards for internal or external stakeholders
+* Prepare collection reports or dashboards for internal or external stakeholders.

-As a credit analyst, use the report to:
+Credit analysts use the report to:

-* Analyze customer payment history to identify creditworthiness and make recommendations for credit limits or payment terms
+* Analyze customer payment history to make recommendations for credit limits or payment terms.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Get data to prepare financial reports for stakeholders such as investors or executives.

 ## Try the report